PX4/PX4-user_guide/en/companion_computer/auterion_skynode.md

    ssh auterion@10.41.1.1
    ```

-   You will need to enter the default development password when prompted (`auterion`).
+   You will need to enter the development password when prompted (by default `auterion`).

 1. Copy/rename the original development image (named `update.tar`):